cathyshuwang/20440_proj/README.md

 	- raw/
 		- raw dataset, entire spreadsheet files
 	- processed/
-		- (will) contain cleaned/relevant lines of data from original datasets
+		- cleaned/relevant lines of data from original datasets (currently includes different usable versions of gastric data)
 - figures
-	- results from plotting (currently, one preliminary figure of protein expression of one set of gastric data)
+	- results from plotting (currently, one preliminary figure of subset of average protein expression of gastric data)

 ## Installation/Usage
 Packages used include pandas (1.1.2), numpy (1.19.2), and matplotlib (3.3.2).
-You can run Python (v3.8.3) files in an IDE and generate associated figures, after making sure the data files are in the same folder as your script.
-Jupyter Notebook or Conda may be needed to run .ipynb files.
+You can run Python (v3.8.3) files in an IDE and generate associated figure(s), after making sure the data files are in the same folder as your script.
+Jupyter Notebook or Conda may be needed to run .ipynb files and may need to be edited to save cleaned data/csv files in desired locations.